wvkarageorgos/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 ![Edit mount.sh](edit-mount.sh.png)

-Open a terminal from the launcher screen and execute the `mount.sh` script:
+Open a terminal from the launcher screen and execute the `./mount.sh` script:

 ![mount-onedata](run-mount.sh.png)